 Porto is one of those places that tugs at the heartstrings, and most people cannot stop themselves from falling in love.
-But to really know Porto you must enjoy it like a local.
-Tripeiros – as Porto residents are known – like other Portuguese locals, are laid back, pleasant, and enjoy a calm pace.
-It’s common to see people in Porto appreciating life by taking the time ‘to smell the roses’, or in their case sip the wine.
+But to really know the city you must enjoy it like a local.
 So if you want to experience Porto like a local rather than as a tourist, here are a few tips.

-Portuguese people love their coffee, but there are no ‘cream-no-milk, hold-the-sugar-but-add-two-Splenda’ orders.
+Portuguese people love their coffee, but there are no “cream-no-milk, hold-the-sugar-but-add-two-Splenda” orders.
 Coffee, or café, is usually a simple espresso (called a cimbalino in Porto).
-Other variations include a double espresso (um café duplo), a double espresso with milk (um café duplo com leite), half coffee and half milk (meia de leite), and a combination of a quarter coffee and three-quarters milk (um galão), but there are a few other combinations too.
+Other variations include a double espresso (um café duplo), a double espresso with milk (um café duplo com leite), half coffee and half milk (meia de leite), and a combination of a quarter coffee and three-quarters milk (um galão).
 Other than for breakfast, however, the Portuguese generally stick to their simple café, which they sip two, three or more times per day.
-It’s even common to see friends socializing at a night bar over a coffee instead of a cocktail.
+It’s even common to see friends socialising at a night bar over a coffee instead of a cocktail.

 There’s no leaving the house in your pyjamas in Porto.
 Actually, in Portugal, it is uncommon for people to go about their business in anything but regular day clothes, and while in Lisbon this rule may be slightly more relaxed, it is much less so in the north.
 On the weekends (and during general downtime), people visit the local shopping districts for some fresh air, coffee (of course), and a bit of window shopping to check out the latest fashions.
 One of the main streets to do this in Porto is the Rua de Santa Catarina, which is also a lively tourist spot to boot.

-Everyone who’s heard about Porto has also heard mention of the famous francesinha, and it’s recommended as a must-try.
-But locals love another dish, too.
-In fact, their adoration for tripe is where the nickname Tripeiros stems from, and Tripas à moda do Porto is one of the traditional dishes that visitors should sample while visiting the city.
-Add a glass of wine from the Douro region to the mix, and you’re well on your way to blending in with the locals.
+While Porto may be best known for its francesinha sandwich, locals love another dish, too.
+In fact, their adoration for tripe is where the nickname Tripeiros stems from, and tripas à moda do Porto is one of the traditional dishes you should sample while visiting the city.
+Add a glass of wine from the Douro region, and you’re well on your way to blending in with the locals.